Flashcards in Enthalpy Changes Deck (13)

 What is enthalpy?

-What is standard state?
+What are standard conditions?

 Enthalpy change when one mole of a compound is formed from its constituent elements in their standard states under standard conditions

-What is the average bond enthalpy?
+What is average bond enthalpy?